10 reasons to study via Distance Education at Macquarie University

 The responsibilities of COE include:

-- processing of applications / offers for distance students;
+- advice on applications/offers for distance students;

 On Campus Sessions